Things that can be proven and can't be proven (by "proof" I mean very likely probabilistically):

 - Since evil, pain, and suffering exist in the universe in conscious creatures; this implies God is evil.
 Having a God like this contradicts the reason for having a God at all.
 God must be good and beautiful to be God.

 - In conclusion: while it is tempting to want to believe in God and a soul having a mind residing in the spiritual realm, this conclusion seems unwarranted.
-People argue whether to call this atheism or agnosticism or antitheism or monotheism or naturalism or non-theism; but whatever — it must be correct.
+People argue whether to call this atheism or agnosticism or antitheism or naturalism or non-theism; but whatever — it must be correct.

-- Whether there is or isn't a God makes no difference at all; this, because prayer doesn't work, miracles don't occur, and believers usually arbitrarily choose whether God did such and such event or whether it happened on its own.
+- Whether there is or isn't a God makes no difference at all; this, because prayer doesn't work, miracles don't occur, and believers usually arbitrarily determine whether God did such and such event or whether it happened on its own.

 - Possibly belief in God is dangerous to self and society for reasons noted by the well-known atheists (my favorite being Christopher Hitchens).